 - 4.1 National Police Improvement Agency (NPIA) Circular 01/2010 states that applicants to the police service should normally be free from undischarged debt or liability and be able to manage existing loans.
 The emphasis should be on the sensible management of debt. - 4.2 ACPO National Vetting Policy Version 1 recommended that the same standards be applied to applicants for police staff roles. - 4.3 Paragraph 4 of Schedule 1 to the Police Regulations 2003 states that a member of a police force shall not wilfully refuse or neglect to discharge any lawful debt.
-This applies to Police Officers and Members of the Special Constabulary only, not Police Staff. - 4.4 Application and/or vetting forms will include a number of finance related questions and the security vetting process should include a check with a credit reference agency. - 4.5 Applicants who have existing County Court / Sheriff Court Judgements outstanding against them should not be considered. - 4.6 Applicants who have discharged the County Court Judgements / Sheriff Court Judgements should be considered.
+This applies to Police Officers only, not members of the Special Constabulary or Police Staff. - 4.4 However, the Police Officer Misconduct, Unsatisfactory Performance and Attendance Management Procedures, which is guidance issued to supplement the Conduct Regulations 2008 (which apply to both Police Officers and members of the Special Constabulary) state in relation to Standard 9 (Discreditable Conduct) that Police Officers and Members of the Special Constabulary must report as soon as reasonably practicable all convictions and sentences and conditions imposed by any court, whether criminal or civil.
+This would include any Court action taken against them in relation to a debt. - 4.5 Application and/or vetting forms will include a number of finance related questions and the security vetting process should include a check with a credit reference agency. - 4.6 Applicants who have existing County Court / Sheriff's Court Judgements outstanding against them should not be considered. - 4.7 Applicants who have discharged the County Court Judgements / Sherrif's Court Judgements should be considered. - 4.8 Applicants who are subject of a current Individual Voluntary Arrangement (IVA) / Trust Deed should not be considered. - 4.9 Applicants who have discharged the IVA / Trust Deed should be considered.

-- 4.7 Applicants who are subject of a current Individual Voluntary Arrangement (IVA) / Trust Deed should not be considered. - 4.8 Applicants who have discharged the IVA / Trust Deed should be considered. - 4.9 Applicants who have been registered bankrupt / subject of sequestration and their bankruptcy / sequestration debts have not been discharged should not be considered. - 4.10 Applicants who have been registered as bankrupt / subject of sequestration and their bankruptcy / sequestration debts have been discharged should not be considered until three years after the discharge of the debt. - 4.11 For the purposes of police recruitment, former Directors of limited companies which have become insolvent who apply to the police force should be treated as if he/she were bankrupt even though the debts are in the name of the company. - 4.12 Careful consideration should be given where a credit reference check reveals that applicants have defaulted account(s). - 4.13 Where debts are declared, the financial vetting check should be made at the start of the recruitment process.
+- 4.10 Applicants who have been registered bankrupt / subject of sequestration and their bankruptcy / sequestration debts have not been discharged should not be considered. - 4.11 Applicants who have been registered as bankrupt / subject of sequestration and their bankruptcy / sequestration debts have been discharged should not be considered until three years after the discharge of the debt.
+Debt Relief Orders (DROs) will be treated in the same way as a bankruptcy. - 4.12 For the purposes of police recruitment, former Directors of limited companies which have become insolvent who apply to the police force should be treated as if he/she were bankrupt even though the debts are in the name of the company. - 4.13 Careful consideration should be given where a credit reference check reveals that applicants have defaulted account(s).
+Where debt management plans are in place FVOs should satisfy themselves that regular sustained payments have been maintained over a number of months prior to making clearance decisions. - 4.14 Where debts are declared, the financial vetting check should be made at the start of the recruitment process.
 Otherwise, it may be conducted post assessment and prior to appointment.